Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Dataset Construction

 \subsection{Latin Corpus Curation}

-We divide the corpus into a separate \textit{Query Corpus} and a \textit{Source Corpus}.
-The former comprises works by the Late Antique authors Jerome and Lactantius, totaling $\sim$83k text segments.
-The latter, which serves as the retrieval target, consists of $\sim$88k segments drawn from ten canonical classical Latin authors: Cicero, Lucretius, Catullus, Virgil, Horace, Tibullus, Propertius, Ovid, Lucan, and Martial.
+We compose the corpus of a separate \textit{Query Corpus} and a \textit{Source Corpus}.
+The former comprises works by the Late Antique authors Jerome and Lactantius, together with Book~1 of Valerius Flaccus' \textit{Argonautica} added through the subset from \citet{DBLP:conf/naacl/BurnsBLCD21}, totaling $\sim$85k text segments.
+The latter, which serves as the retrieval target, consists of $\sim$91k segments drawn from eleven canonical classical Latin authors: Cicero, Lucretius, Catullus, Virgil, Horace, Tibullus, Propertius, Ovid, Lucan, Martial, and Statius.
 A detailed breakdown of segment counts and token statistics for each author is presented in Table~\ref{tab:corpus_stats}.
 The texts were aggregated from three primary digital repositories: \textit{Corpus Corporum}, the \textit{Tesserae Project}, and the \textit{OpenGreekandLatin Project}.
-For a complete listing of the specific works, critical editions utilized, and their respective provenance, see the detailed breakdown in Appendix~\ref{app:sources} (Table~\ref{tab:sources}).
-Since we exclusively rely on publicly available texts to compile the corpus, we released the corpus files alongside the ground-truth dataset.
+For a complete listing of the specific works, critical editions utilized, and their respective provenance, see Appendix~\ref{app:sources}.
+Since we exclusively rely on publicly available texts to compile the corpus, we release the corpus files alongside the ground-truth dataset.